losthorizons/Jordan-NewWebsite/README.md

 Image Placeholder:
 The broken image icons indicate either missing or improperly linked image files (defined in <img> tags).
 This combination of HTML, CSS, and possibly JavaScript forms a robust foundation for such a dynamic and user-friendly interface.

+Website is able to allow the customers to search for their preferred car choice through the search filter.